Minuet: Rhythm and form

 The name of this dance is also given to a musical composition written in the same time and rhythm, though when not accompanying an actual dance the pace was quicker.
 Stylistically refined minuets, apart from the social dance context, were introduced—to opera at first—by Jean-Baptiste Lully, who included no fewer than 92 of them in his theatrical works and in the late 17th century the minuet was adopted into the suite, such as some of the suites of Johann Sebastian Bach and George Frideric Handel.
-Among Italian and some French composers the minuet was often considerably quicker and livelier and was sometimes written in 3/8 or 6/8 time.
-Because the tempo of a minuet was not standard, the tempo direction tempo di minuetto was ambiguous unless qualified by another direction, as it sometimes was.
+Among Italian and some French composers the minuet was often considerably quicker and livelier and was sometimes written in 3/8 or 6/8 time Because the tempo of a minuet was not standard, the tempo direction tempo di minuetto was ambiguous unless qualified by another direction, as it sometimes was.

 Initially, before its adoption in contexts other than social dance, the minuet was usually in binary form, with two repeated sections of usually eight bars each.
 But the second section eventually expanded, resulting in a kind of ternary form.
-The second (or middle) minuet provided form of contrast by means of different key (although in many works, the second minuet stayed in the same key as the first minuet), orchestration, and thematic material.
+The second (or middle) minuet provided a form of contrast by means of different key (although in many works, the second minuet stayed in the same key as the first minuet), orchestration, and thematic material.
 On a larger scale, two such minuets might be further combined, so that the first minuet was followed by a second one and then by a repetition of the first.
 The whole form might in any case be repeated as long as the dance lasted.

 Minuet and trio

-Around Lully's time it became a common practice to score this middle section for a trio (such as two oboes and a bassoon, as is common in Lully).
+Around the time of Jean-Baptiste Lully, it became a common practice to score this middle section for a trio (such as two oboes and a bassoon, as is common in Lully).
 As a result, this middle section came to be called the minuet's trio, even when no trace of such an orchestration remains.
 The overall structure is called rounded binary or minuet form: